 Of course we admire the fine writing in old books, and welcome its powerful influence on academic skills.
 And we love an adventurous and/or heartwarming plot.
 But our main focus is on the adventure in the heart of the protagonist—his or her personal growth.
-We want kids to see themselves, and their own potential.
+We want kids to see themselves, and their own potential, in every book.

 Great characters help kids see who they are, and what they’re capable of.